 Types of Mechanical power transmission elements

 - Chains & sprockets

 Shafts & Couplings

-Sub-components such as couplings, gears, pulleys, sprockets etc are mounted on to a shaft to transmit power or rotation via the central portion of the component called hub along with retention devices such as keys and splines.
-The connection should ensure the connection transmits the load, power & rotation without slipping and within the accuracy requirement of the design.
+Sub-components such as couplings, bearings, pillow blocks, gears, pulleys, sprockets, etc are mounted onto a shaft to transmit power or rotation via the central portion of the component called hub along with retention devices such as keys and splines.
+The connection should ensure that connection transmits the load, power & rotation without slipping and within the accuracy requirement of the design.

-Types of connections and components required to be used along the shaft axis are dictated by the functional requirements of the product and depends on the following factors
+Types of connections and components required to be used along the shaft axis are dictated by the functional requirements of the product and depend on the following factors

 - Magnitude of Torque